Core Faculty

 Associate Professor

-Dr. Ulanowski is board certified as a Neurologic Clinical Specialist by the American Board of Physical Therapy Specialties.
-She currently manages the Bellarmine University/Norton Healthcare Neurologic Residency Program.
-Her primary teaching responsibilities are in Pediatrics, Service Learning Clinic, Neurology and Neurological Rehabilitation for the Adult Patient.
+Dr. Ulanowski is a residency trained Board-Certified Clinical Specialist in Neurologic Physical Therapy by the American Board of Physical Therapy Specialties.
+She directs the Bellarmine University & Norton Healthcare Neurologic Residency Program and The Ohio State University Wexner Medical Center & Bellarmine University Neurologic Movement Disorders Fellowship Program.
+Her primary teaching responsibilities are in Pediatrics, Service-Learning, Neurology, and Neurological Rehabilitation for the Adult Patient.
 Her clinical focus and scholarship interests are physical activity and rehabilitation for patients with movement disorders.

 Professor Emeritus